rimoune/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 Once the objects were segmented, it was time to perform object recognition.
 To accomplish this, I first trained a SVM on features vector extracted for objects in each scenario.
 The features were a combination of hsv and surface normals signatures.
-The confusion matrices (with/without normalization) for each scenario can be viewed below:
+The normalized confusion matrices for each scenario can be seen below:

 First Scenario: